christophercliff/sausage/README.md

-# sausage.js

-A contextual pagination jQuery plugin for infinite scrolling pages.
+A contextual pagination jQuery plugin.

 Currently in development.